-- (d) Conditional Uses.
-(Also see Section 13-1-226.) - (1) Bottling of alcoholic beverages. - (2) Construction and prefabrication of wood buildings and structural members and construction of wooden containers. - (3) Experimental, testing, and research laboratories. - (4) Locker plants provided that no meat packing and processing shall be conducted. - (5) Millwork, lumber yards, saw mills, and planing mills. - (6) Outside storage and outside manufacturing areas, provided that such uses shall be surrounded by a solid fence not less than six (6) feet nor more than eight (8) feet in height unless otherwise approved by the Plan Commission, or an evergreen planting screen not less than six (6) feet tall at the time of planting completely preventing a view from any other property or public right-of-way and shall be at least three hundred (300) feet from a residential district. - (7) Processing of hardwood dimension and flooring, veneer, and plywood. - (8) Processing of ice cream. - (9) Public passenger transportation terminals such as heliports and bus depots, except airports, airstrips, and landing fields, provided all principal structures and uses are not less than one hundred (100) feet from any residential district boundary. - (10) Transmitting towers, receiving towers, relay, and microwave towers without broadcast facilities or studios. - (11) Utilities, provided all principal structures and uses are not less than fifty (50) feet from any residential district lot line. - (12) Wood pressing. - (13) New and used automobile sales.
+(e) Conditional Uses.
+(Also see Section 13-1-226.)

+- (1) Bottling of alcoholic beverages. - (2) Construction and prefabrication of wood buildings and structural members and construction of wooden containers. - (3) Experimental, testing, and research laboratories. - (4) Locker plants provided that no meat packing and processing shall be conducted. - (5) Millwork, lumber yards, sawmills, and planing mills. - (6) Outside storage and outside manufacturing areas, provided that such uses shall be surrounded by a solid fence not less than six (6) feet nor more than eight (8) feet in height unless otherwise approved by the Plan Commission, or an evergreen planting screen not less than six (6) feet tall at the time of planting completely preventing a view from any other property or public right-of-way and shall be at least three hundred (300) feet from a residential district. - (7) Processing of hardwood dimension and flooring, veneer, and plywood. - (8) Processing of ice cream. - (9) Public passenger transportation terminals such as heliports and bus depots, except airports, airstrips, and landing fields, provided all principal structures and uses are not less than one hundred (100) feet from any residential district boundary. - (10) Transmitting towers, receiving towers, relay, and microwave towers without broadcast facilities or studios. - Utilities, provided all principal structures and uses are not less than fifty (50) feet from any residential district lot line. - (12) Wood pressing. - (13) New and used automobile sales.
 (Ord.
 95-30) - (14) Auction facilities.
 (Ord.
-99-17) - (15) Veterinary Clinics.
+99-17) - Veterinary Clinics, pet daycare facilities, pet grooming and kennels, provided all principal structures and uses are not less than one hundred (100) feet from a residential use if kennels are provided. - (16) Day care facility.
 (Ord.
-2000-21) - (16) Day care facility.
-(Ord.
 2004-26) - (17) Landscape Contracting.
 (Ord.
 2006-12) - (e) Lot Area and Width.
 (Also see Article E.) Lots shall have a minimum area of forty thousand (40,000) square feet and shall not be less than one hundred fifty (150) feet in width. - (f) Building Height and Area.
-(Also see Article E.) - (1) No building or part of a building shall exceed forty-five (45) feet in height. - (2) The sum total of the floor area of the principal building and all accessory buildings shall not exceed seventy percent (70%) of the lot area. - (g) Setback and Yards.
-(Also see Section 13-1-27 and Article E.) - (1) There shall be a minimum building setback of twenty-five (25) feet from the right-of-way of all streets. - (2) There shall be a side yard on each side of all principal buildings of not less than twenty-five (25) feet in width. - (3) There shall be a rear yard of not less than twenty-five (25) feet. - (h) Traffic, Loading, Parking, and Access.
-(See Article D.)
+(Also see Article E.) - (1) No building or part of a building shall exceed forty-five (45) feet in height.

+- (2) The sum total of the floor area of the principal building and all accessory buildings shall not exceed seventy percent (70%) of the lot area. - (g) Setback and Yards.
+(Also see Section 13-1-27 and Article E.) - (1) There shall be a minimum building setback of twenty-five (25) feet from the right-of-way of all streets. - (2) There shall be a side yard on each side of all principal buildings of not less than twenty-five (25) feet in width. - (3) There shall be a rear yard of not less than twenty-five (25) feet.